dipen-yadav/dipen-yadav.github.io/_pages/about.md

 Hi, I am Alexandra!
 I am a fourth (and final) year PhD student in the [Center for Information and Language Processing](https://www.cis.uni-muenchen.de/) at [LMU Munich](https://www.en.uni-muenchen.de/index.html) advised by [Alex Fraser](https://www.cis.uni-muenchen.de/~fraser/).
 My research is in natural language processing and machine learning.
-I am interested in self-supervised training for supervised (and unsupervised) machine translation and domain adaptation, mainly using monolingual or cross-lingual language models.
+I am interested in self-supervised training for supervised (and unsupervised) machine translation and domain adaptation, mainly extracting knowledge from large pretained models.
 My most recent research focuses on parameter-efficient methods for transfer learning.

-Currently, I am an Applied Scientist Intern at Amazon Web Services ([AWS](https://aws.amazon.com/machine-learning/language/)) in Santa Clara, California, working with with the AI human language tecnhology group.
+Currently, I am an Applied Scientist Intern at Amazon Web Services ([AWS](https://aws.amazon.com/machine-learning/language/)) in Santa Clara, California, working with with the AI human language technology group.
-In summers 2021 and 2022, I was a Research Intern at [Allen Institute for AI](https://allenai.org/allennlp), working with the AllenNLP team.
+During my PhD, I was fortunate enough to conduct two research internships at the [Allen Institute for AI](https://allenai.org/allennlp), working with the AllenNLP team.

-Prior to LMU Munich, I obtained a diploma on [Electrical and Computer Engineering](https://www.ece.ntua.gr/en) from the Nat.
-Tech.
-University of Athens (NTUA).
+Prior to joining LMU Munich, I graduated with a diploma (Bachelor and MEng equivalent) on [Electrical and Computer Engineering](https://www.ece.ntua.gr/en) from the [National Technical University of Athens (NTUA)](https://www.ntua.gr/en/).
 My thesis advisor was [Alex Potamianos](https://scholar.google.com/citations?user=pBQViyUAAAAJ&hl=en).

  <h2>News</h2>

-<b>October 2022</b>: Our paper m^4 Adapter: Multilingual Multi-Domain Adaptation for Machine Translation with a Meta-Adapter was accepted at the EMNLP 2022 findings!
+<b>October 2022</b>: Our paper m<sup>4</sup> Adapter: Multilingual Multi-Domain Adaptation for Machine Translation with a Meta-Adapter was accepted at the EMNLP 2022 findings!

 <b>October 2022</b>: Check out our work on [Language-Family Adapters for Multilingual NMT](https://arxiv.org/pdf/2209.15236.pdf)!